Patiria miniata: Classification

 The genus of this species has transitioned back and forth between Asterina and Patiria since its inclusion in Fisher's 1911 North Pacific Asteroidea monograph.
 However, recent revisions based on molecular systematics have constrained Asterina and identified Patiria as a complex of three closely related species in the Pacific, including P. miniata, P. pectinifera in Asia and P. chilensis in South America.

 Anatomy

 Bat stars can be many different types of colors.
 The bat star breathes through gill-like structures on its back that perform as respirators.
 It lacks the pincers or pedicellariae that most starfish use to clean the skin surface of debris, but its small, moving hairs or cilia may create enough of a water current to keep the surface of its skin clean.
-Bat star also have an endoskeleton that is made up of vesicles that are under the star's tissues.
+Bat stars also have an endoskeleton that is made up of vesicles that are under the star's tissues.
 It has visual sensors at the end of each ray that can detect light and note prey.
 To eat its prey, it covers the prey with its stomach and oozes digestive juices over it; this liquefies the food, enabling the bat star to ingest it.
 It is omnivorous, eating both plants and animals alive or dead.